 The first floor walls are covered in Virginia creeper vine, with a foreground of three sentry ginkgo trees, which create the feeling of a larger space.
 Stepping into the garden is possible by way of two paths.
-The first, black locust slabs, leads through a woodland path to a nest-like chair on stone strips, surrounded by evergreen planting.
+The first, comprised of black locust slabs, leads through a woodland path to a nest-like chair on stone strips, surrounded by evergreen planting.
 The second is an orthogonal path of the same material as the terrace, to a redesigned marble fountain.
-The garden is immersive, and creates a rich experience through a multi-layered use of materials and planting in this small garden space.
+The garden is immersive, and creates a rich experiences through a multi-layered use of materials and planting in this small garden space.

 The terrace spaces all relate through the use of teak slats and screens, creating a nest-like intensity.
 The fourth floor, designed for the children, includes a screen which shields the clients from the neighbor and a large slate chalkboard within the screen.